 5. Communication with your team

 You need to keep your team updated on progress, challenges, questions, and stakeholder concerns.
 However, a slew of scattered emails, chats, and texts can lead to confusion or gaps in the conversation.
 Have your contractors communicate with you through your FMS so that everything related to the project stays in one place.

 6. Invoicing and Payments

-With an FMS like Bonsai, invoices and payments are frictionless and convenient for both you and your team members.
+With an FMS, invoices and payments are frictionless and convenient for both you and your team members.
 Freelancers submit their invoices, you approve payment, and funds are electronically transferred.
 Accounting becomes streamlined as well, because you’re working from the same set of automatically-updated records.

 Knowledge is power, and the analytics provided by a freelance management system give you mountains of data.
 Are you staying on budget?
 How many hours are your freelancers logging?
 Has content been delivered on time?
 Which of your freelancers are performing most consistently?
 A clear picture of these statistics will help you catch problems before they start, and improve planning in the future.

 Money may be a renewable resource, but your time is not.
 An FMS will save you time by automating processes and workflows.
 If you have other tools and platforms that you already use, you may also be able to integrate them.
 Talk to your FMS provider about connecting your tools.
 If the integrations you need are not yet in place, consider automation solutions like IFTTT or Zapier.

 A fully-loaded FMS is clearly not just a tool for managers.
 It may be used by nearly everyone on your team as assignments move forward, for many different tasks.